-- Accommodate natural lake processes in the construction of lakes and ponds; include herbaceous and woody vegetation and emergent and submergent shoreline plants to reduce operational costs. - Use Integrated Pest Management (IPM) and native or naturalized vegetation wherever practical. - ✓ Apply appropriate herbicides to minimize damage to non-target littoral plantings. - Maintain a narrow band of open water at the pond edge to control the expansion of plants into more desirable littoral plantings. - Use appropriate aquatic herbicides to avoid turfgrass injury. - Irrigation should not directly strike or runoff to waterbodies and nofertilization buffers should be maintained along edges. - Outline goals and priorities to guide the development of the BMP necessary to support the lake/aquatic management plan. - Superintendents should monitor designated waters in their area for the persistence of highly toxic herbicides and algaecides in the environment. - Secondary environmental effects on surface water and groundwater from the chemical control of vegetation should be monitored and - Apply fertilizer and reclaimed (reuse) irrigation/fertigation appropriately to avoid surface and groundwater contamination. - Apply copper products per label instructions to reduce the risk of negative biological impacts and impairing water quality. - Identify position of property in relation to its watershed. - ✓ Identify overall goals and qualify concerns of the local watershed. - Indicate surface water and flow patterns. - ✓ Indicate stormwater flow as well as existing and potential holding capacity. - Indicate impervious surfaces, such as buildings, parking lots, or pathways. - ✓ Indicate major drainages and catch basins that connect to local surface water bodies. - Identify and understand depth to water tables and soil types. - Locate and protect wellheads.
+- Accommodate natural lake processes in the construction of lakes and ponds; include herbaceous and woody vegetation and emergent and submergent shoreline plants to reduce operational costs. - Use Integrated Pest Management (IPM) and native or naturalized vegetation wherever practical. - Apply appropriate herbicides to minimize damage to non-target littoral plantings. - Maintain a narrow band of open water at the pond edge to control the expansion of plants into more desirable littoral plantings. - Use appropriate aquatic herbicides to avoid turfgrass injury. - Irrigation should not directly strike or runoff to waterbodies and no-fertilization buffers should be maintained along edges. - Outline goals and priorities to guide the development of the BMP necessary to support the lake/aquatic management plan. - Superintendents should monitor designated waters in their area for the persistence of highly toxic herbicides and algaecides in the environment. - Secondary environmental effects on surface water and groundwater from the chemical control of vegetation should be monitored and recorded. - Apply fertilizer and reclaimed (reuse) irrigation/fertigation appropriately to avoid surface and groundwater contamination. - Apply copper products per label instructions to reduce the risk of negative biological impacts and impairing water quality. - Identify position of property in relation to its watershed. - Identify overall goals and qualify concerns of the local watershed. - Indicate surface water and flow patterns. - Indicate stormwater flow as well as existing and potential holding capacity. - Indicate impervious surfaces, such as buildings, parking lots, or pathways. - Indicate major drainages and catch basins that connect to local surface water bodies. - Consider/monitor installation of erosion control treatments in existing bunker and bunker construction. - Identify and understand depth to water tables and soil types. - Locate and protect wellheads.

-Water Quality Sampling Program Principles
+Water Quality Sampling Program